Deprivation of Liberty Safeguards (DoLS) at a glance

 Family, friends and paid carers who know the person well should be consulted as part of the assessment process.
 They may have suggestions about how the person can be supported without having to deprive them of their liberty.
 Those people who don’t have family or friends who can represent them have a right to the support of an Independent Mental Capacity Advocate (IMCA) during the assessment process.
 And at all times, the fifth principle of the Mental Capacity Act, that any decision made in a person’s best interests must be the least restrictive of their rights and freedoms, should be borne in mind.

-If the person has an unpaid relevant person's representative, both they and their representative are entitled to the support of an Independent Mental Capacity Advocate.
+If the person has an unpaid relevant person’s representative following an authorisation, both they and their representative are entitled to the support of an Independent Mental Capacity Advocate.

 If standard authorisation is granted the following safeguards are available: